-Sandra Jones, CPHRM, LHRM, CASC, CHCQM, FHFMA
+Sandra Jones, MBA, MSM, CPHRM, CASC, CHCQM, FHFMA

 Sandra Jones is President of Ambulatory Strategies, providing management, development, regulatory compliance, accreditation preparation, ASC licensing and CMS certification compliance consulting, and risk management services to surgical centers.
-She is also Chief Operating Officer and the Executive Vice President of ASD Management.
-Sandra is a Certified Professional in Healthcare Risk Management; Certified Administrator Surgery Center; Fellow of the Health Care Financial Management Association; Certified in Health Care Quality Management; and a licensed risk manager.
+Sandra is a Certified Professional in Healthcare Risk Management; Certified Administrator Surgery Center; Fellow of the Health Care Financial Management Association; and Certified in Health Care Quality Management.
 She is a contributor on regulatory compliance and operational issues for several professional publications.
 Sandra was a hospital president for eight years and a hospital department administrator for several years prior to her development of surgery centers and regional positions with national ASC management companies.
-She is currently on the board of the AAAHC, an accreditation organization, and serves on the Standards and Survey Procedures Committee.
-She is a former board member of the ASC Association, the national membership, education and advocacy organization for ambulatory surgery centers where she served on Governance and other Committees.
+She serves on the Standards Development Committee for the AAAHC, an accrediting organization, and is a former board member.
+For nine years, she served on the board of the ASC Association, the national membership, education and advocacy organization for ambulatory surgery centers where she served on Governance and other Committees.
 She was the ASC Association committee chair for the HIPAA Task Force and HIPAA guidebooks.
+She currently services on the ASCA Education Committee.

-Donna Slosburg, RN, BSN, LHRM, CASC
+Donna Slosburg, RN, BSN, CASC

-Donna Slosburg, RN, BSN, LHRM, CASC is Executive Director of the Ambulatory Surgery Center Quality Collaboration.
-In this role, she oversees and participates in a broad range of quality-related projects on behalf of the ASC industry, and speaks across the country regarding ASC quality measurement.
-In addition to directing internal ASC quality measure development and overseeing the public reporting of ASC quality data, she has also collaborated with many other organizations focused on advancing quality, including recent work with the CDC and AHRQ.
+Donna Slosburg is the former Executive Director of the Ambulatory Surgery Center Quality Collaboration.
+In this role, she oversaw and participated in a broad range of quality-related projects on behalf of the ASC industry and spoke across the country regarding ASC quality measurement.
+In addition to directing internal ASC quality measure development and overseeing the public reporting of ASC quality data, she also collaborated with many organizations focused on advancing quality, including work with the CDC and AHRQ.

 Donna has worked in the healthcare industry for over 30 years and joined the ASC industry in 1987.
-Her nursing experience has included working in the Intensive Care Unit, Peri-Operative care areas and nursing education.
-Her leadership roles include ASC nurse manager, ASC administrator and overseeing regional operations for an ASC management company.
-She was a senior vice president of surgery operations and national surgery specialist for HealthSouth, one of the nation's largest healthcare services providers and received the HealthSouth Special Achievement Award for Clinical Excellence.
-Donna recently served on the editorial board for the Association of peri-Operative Registered Nurses and has also served on the Board of Directors for the Florida Society of Ambulatory Surgical Centers.
-Donna is currently a member of several Technical Expert Panels.
-She is a speaker for the AORN Administrator Skills Course.
-Donna is a Licensed Healthcare Risk Manager and was one of the first to receive the Certified Administrator Surgery Center industry certification.
+Her nursing experience has included working in the Intensive Care Unit, Peri-Operative care areas, and nursing education.
+Her leadership roles include ASC nurse manager, ASC administrator, and overseeing regional operations for an ASC management company.
+She was a senior vice president of surgery operations and national surgery specialist for HealthSouth, one of the nation's largest healthcare services providers, and received the HealthSouth Special Achievement Award for Clinical Excellence.
+Donna previously served on the editorial board for the Association of peri-Operative Registered Nurses and on the Board of Directors for the Florida Society of Ambulatory Surgical Centers.
+Donna was one of the first to receive the Certified Administrator Surgery Center industry certification.